24 December 2008

 Tysheema Brown drove from Georgia to leave her teenage son at an Omaha hospital.

 “Do not judge me as a parent.
 I love my son and my son knows that,” Brown said.
 “There is just no help.
 There hasn't been any help.”

 05 December 2008

 As a teenager, I'd watch Doctor Who on Sunday afternoons on PBS.
-(Pertwee, Baker, and Davidson, for those who care enough to recognize the names; otherwise never mind.)
+(Pertwee, Baker, and Davison, for those who care enough to recognize the names; otherwise never mind.)

 My father would always comment that he didn't understand the appeal.
 “All they do is walk around in corridors and talk!”
 But like many American fans, I loved the cheerful goofiness of the show.
 It's difficult for me to imagine what it's like for Brits, who grow up as children watching from behind the sofa, terrified of the un-threatening Daleks.